m1el/m1el.github.io/_posts/2018-01-25-smallest-lambda-eval.md

 ## FizzBuzz

-Once lambda calculus is working, we can start working on more [ambitious programs][1].
+Once the interpreter is working, we can run some more [ambitious programs][1].

-Using some trivial transformations, Tom Stuart's FizzBuzz becomes the following code:
+Using some trivial transformations, Tom Stuart's FizzBuzz becomes the following:

 <!-- Precise details of how this program was transformed are lost in time, but it wouldn't be hard to repeat those. -->